 - Supports Information Asset Owners to assess risks and implement controls

-- Ensures that staff are unable to gain unauthorised access to Council IT systems
+- Ensures that staff are not able to gain unauthorised access to Council IT systems

 - Ensures the security of the central computer suite, ensuring that access is restricted to staff with specific job functions

-- Ensures that all system developments comply with the Council’s IT Strategy.
+- Ensures that all system developments comply with the Council’s ICT Strategy.
 All system developments must include security issues in their consideration of new developments (including those provided by third party suppliers)

 - Ensures that a third-party specialist routinely reviews network security

-- Ensures that no external agency are given access to any of the Council’s networks unless that body has been formally authorised to have access.
+- Ensures that no external agencies are given access to any of the Council’s networks unless that body has been formally authorised to have access.
 All external agencies will be required to sign security and confidentiality agreements with the Council.

 - Ensure they delete or disable all identification codes and passwords relating to members of staff who leave the employment of the Council on their last working day

-- Ensure that all system developments must comply with the Council’s IT Strategy.
+- Ensure that all system developments must comply with the Council’s ICT Strategy.
 All system developments must include security issues in their consideration of new developments (including those provided by third party suppliers)

 - Ensure that written backup instructions for each system under their management are produced.
-The backup copies should be clearly labelled and held in a secure area.
-Procedures should be in place to recover to a useable point after restart of this back-up
+Backup copies should be held securely.
+Procedures should be in place to recover to a useable point after restart of any back-up

-- Ensure that all systems should are adequately documented and are kept up to date so that it matches the state of the system at all times
+- Ensure that all systems are adequately documented and are kept up to date so that it matches the state of the system at all times.

 Information Asset Owners